alanjoseph77/galactic-landing-page/README.md

-# 🌌 Cosmic Landing Page
+# 🌌 Galactic Landing Page

 A visually stunning, interactive space-themed landing page created using only HTML and CSS — no images required.
 ## 🔗 Live Demo